Visit Wakefield Alliance Against Violence on Facebook

 Each year before Junior prom, WAAV sponsors The Yellow Dress presentation to the junior class at the high school.
 The Yellow Dress is a dramatic one woman play based on the stories of young women who were victims of dating violence.
 The carefully constructed program stimulates thought provoking discussion about relationships; a topic important in every young person’s life.
 It tells the story of a young woman’s relationship that begins as young love, full of passion and promise- and ends in tragedy.

-Last year we sponsored a Rape Aggression Defense (RAD self-defense) class to the females graduating from high school.
+We help support the Wakefield Police Department's Rape Aggression Defense (RAD self-defense) class.
 The class is 12 hours held over four evenings.
 The final night is simulation night, where the young women will put their newly acquired skills to use.
 For more information or to sign up, please contact Officer Kelley Tobyne at email@example.com.

 In October during Domestic Violence Awareness month, we hold our annual 5k race around Lake Quannapowitt in Wakefield.
-Through our many generous sponsors and runners, we were able to raise over $8,000 last year!
-These funds allowed us to purchase various gifts cards that are held at the police department and distributed to victims of domestic violence in need.
-It is also covers the RAD class we hope to offer annually to the girls graduating high school.
+Through our many generous sponsors and runners, we were able to raise over $6,000 last year!
+These funds allow us to purchase various gifts cards that are held at the police department and distributed to victims of domestic violence in emergency situations.
+We have also assisted survivors with lock changes to help keep them safe.